Ohio State’s Philosophy on Institutional and Leadership Statements

 Answer

 University leaders such as university trustees, president, provost, members of President’s Cabinet and deans are inextricably tied to the institution, and even statements made in their individual capacity would likely still be viewed as representative of the university.
 This does not limit their individual First Amendment rights, but it does require an additional level of consideration before such statements are made.
+This includes anyone acting in their Ohio State capacity and representing a view or position as that of the university.

 Question